OK-CodeClinic/Automating-AWS-Infrastructure-with-Terraform-for-Provisioning-Static-Web-App-Deployment/README.md

 ```

 ## Summary
-This project goes beyond demonstrating Terraform's infrastructure provisioning capabilities; it emphasizes the utilization of Terraform for deployment provisioning.
+This project goes beyond demonstrating Terraform's infrastructure provisioning capabilities; it emphasizes the utilization of Terraform for deployment provisioning using the remote execution.
 In complex deployment scenarios, leveraging configuration management tools such as Ansible, Puppet, and Chef is recommended for enhanced control and efficiency.